aoloe/scribus-plugin-export-epub/README.md

 - reactivate the part on marks in getTextRuns() (warning: StoryText::item(i) is now private and i have to find a new way to detect marks
 - the new zip library does not correctly write the mimetype as the first file. fix the order or add an openArchive method (taken from unzip?) to be able to append to an existing file (and first add only the manifest, close the file and reopen it)
+- have a look at David Tardon's (and Document Liberation's) epup generator.
+It's probably not very useful to us since it adds a dependency on boost, but it might have some good parts that we can copy.

 ## Inherited TODO